 In my hometown of New York City, we also make fun of villagers who come looking for work, but only if they are from New Jersey.
 But I don’t think the phrase, “From the point of view of the Milky Way we are all from New Jersey” makes as much sense.

 I promised you some old buildings, didn’t I, Internet Stranger?
 Well, here you go!
 These buildings weren’t bombed by the Nazis, so they aren’t reconstructions.
 You can still go inside and hang out in the lovely courtyards.

 Just be mindful when you are walking into the courtyards.
 Unlike say, Williamsburg, Brooklyn, Praga still has some edgy realness.
-In our case, that meant Stanislaw and I had to slowly back out of one courtyard when it was obvious a drug deal was taking place.
+In our case, that meant I had to slowly back out of one courtyard when it was obvious a drug deal was taking place.

-On a more wholesome note, Stanislaw told me that people of different faiths used to live together in Praga.
+On a more wholesome note, people of different faiths used to live together in Praga.
 (Until the Nazis…) You could see Catholic shrines to the Virgin Mary in the same courtyard with mezuzahs on the door of Jewish homes.
 (A mezuzah is a little box with a parchment inside that has lines from the Torah written on it.)
 But people would sometimes touch the symbols of the other faiths for good luck.
 I think this is a tradition that should catch on in all cities!